Raathigesh/Raathigesh.github.io/_posts/2016-02-24-Redux-Simplified.md

 ---

+#What the flux is flux?
+[Flux](https://facebook.github.io/flux/) is a pattern propsed by facebook to build react applications.
+Flux is not a library but a pattern like MVC.
+Flux mandates a uni-directional data flow.

+A typical flux implementation has three components.
+- Action : 'Action' represents a certain action that the application can perform.
+For example a bookmark applicaion can allow users to 'Add a boomark'.
+So 'Add a bookmark' is an action.
+- Dispatcher : A dispatcher is a component which dispatches the actions to the store.
+- Store : Store holds the state.
+Store handles various actions and changes the state based on handling these actions.
+In typical flux implementation we could have multiple stores in an application.

+# Redux
 Redux is a flux library which helpes to manage application state in JavaScript applications.
 Even though its mostly used with ReactJS, it's a framework agnostic solution for JavaScript state management.
 This post aims to introduce redux concepts with a very minimalistic example.

 Three fundamental parts of Redux